swr06/VoxelPathTracer/README.md

 - Anisotropic raytraced reflections (for materials such as brushed metal, based on principled disney BRDF)

 ## Todo Features / QOL Improvements
-- Bug fixes
-- Better Player Controller
-- Foliage
-- (Preferably sthochastic) Refractions
-- Glass rendering
-- Water Rendering (Tesselation with FFT? tessendorf waves?)
+- Glass/water with stochastic refractions
-- Raytraced realistic sound
-- Weather?
+- Worldspace MIS

 ## Performance Metrics

 - 24 FPS on a Vega 8 iGPU on the default settings.
-- 180 - 200 FPS on a GTX 1080Ti.
+- 150 - 160 FPS on a GTX 1080Ti.

 ## Note
 - This project is still not finished, the current state is not a representation of the final version.